KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - A Tree of Emanation
 - Souls in varied trajectories of resonance
-- Divine intelligences expressing hypostatic principles through structural embodiment
+- Divine intelligences expressing hypostatic principles in form

 They differ only in expression and emphasis —
 never in metaphysical origin.